-(2) thirty-three (33) feet from any surface waters.
+(2) thirty-three (33) feet from any surface waters or the surface conduit to a subsurface feature.

-(b) (c) The soil pH must be 5.5 or greater at the time the pollutantbearing water is applied unless the commissioner determines that the soil pH should be higher to protect the environment or public health.
+(b) (c) The soil pH must be 5.5 or greater at the time the pollutant-bearing water is applied unless the commissioner determines that the soil pH should be higher to protect the environment or public health.
 The soil pH value shall be:

-(1) obtained by sampling the soil to the depth of cultivation or depth of placement of the biosolid or industrial waste product, whichever is greater;
+(1) obtained by sampling the soil to the depth of cultivation or depth of placement of the pollutant-bearing water, whichever is greater;